ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

     const scrollingBanner = document.querySelector('.scrolling-banner');
     const heroBody = document.querySelector('.hero-body');

-    // Check if both elements exist on this specific page.
-    // This acts as your conditional check for "only for one document". if (scrollingBanner && heroBody) {
+    // Now, we can reliably target the subtitle element using its unique class 'subtitle'.
+    // This is much better than relying on array indices. const subtitleElement = heroBody ? heroBody.querySelector('p.subtitle') : null;

+    // Only proceed if all required elements exist and the subtitle was found if (scrollingBanner && heroBody && subtitleElement) {
-      // Move the scrolling-banner element into the hero-body element.
+      // Insert the scrollingBanner element directly before the subtitleElement. heroBody.insertBefore(scrollingBanner, subtitleElement);
-      // appendChild will place it at the end of hero-body's existing children
-      // (e.g., after your title and subtitle). heroBody.appendChild(scrollingBanner);

       // --- Re-include your existing JavaScript for animation setup here ---
-      // Since the element has moved, ensure this part runs *after* the move.
-      // This is the code you provided earlier for seamless scroll: const track = scrollingBanner.querySelector('.scrolling-track');
+      // This part ensures the animation variables are set up correctly after the move. const track = scrollingBanner.querySelector('.scrolling-track');
       const images = Array.from(track.children);